TECO Signs Acquisition Agreement with Malaysia's Dynaciate, Targeting Exponential AIDC Revenue Growth Next Year

 According to TECO's earlier announcement, the transaction involves an investment of approximately MYR 200 million (around USD 50.8 million), with TECO acquiring approximately 78% equity ownership in Dynaciate.
 Dynaciate will serve as TECO's global manufacturing hub for Modular Data Center (MDC) and power equipment products, as well as an engineering hub supporting TECO's expansion across Southeast Asia, particularly in data center infrastructure projects.

 At the signing ceremony, TECO Chairman Morris Li stated that, through the deep integration of both companies, TECO has significantly enhanced the execution efficiency and overall in-house manufacturing ratio of its modular prefabrication capabilities.
-In particular, the collaboration has successfully reduced data center delivery timelines to as little as six months, providing a distinct advantage in rapid deployment and accelerating the commercialization of data centers.
+In particular, the collaboration has successfully shortened data center delivery timelines to as little as six months through its core power modules (the StellarForge Module) and generator modules (the PowerWarden Module) , creating a distinct advantage in rapid deployment and accelerating the commercialization of data centers.

 Dynaciate CEO Ng Kim Thiea said the company is honored to partner with TECO and enter a new phase of growth together.
 He noted that Dynaciate has extensive experience in engineering, steel fabrication, and large-scale industrial projects for multinational corporations, and since 2025 has actively expanded into the data center engineering market by undertaking projects for international CSP clients.